 1.1) Without RPB1

-When testing the species with P. neopolydactyla 4 split in two random sets of 5 samples each, for theta values of , scabrosa 3a and 3b are .
+When testing the species assignment with P. neopolydactyla 4 split in two random sets of 5 samples each, the two parts of P. neopolydactyla 4 appears as a single species for theta values of 0.02 and above.
+For these values, P. scabrosa 3a and P. scabrosa 3b are merged as a single species.
+Other lineages are considered as distinct species, even for high values of theta.
+The species delimitation is the same with the species assignment following the lineages represented in figure 3.

 1.2) With RPB1

-Testing , P. neopolydactyla 4 appears as species for values of theta of 0.035
+Testing the species assignment with P. neopolydactyla 4 split in two random sets of 5 samples each, P. neopolydactyla 4 appears as a single species for values of theta of 0.035 and above.
+At these theta values, all the species are supported as distinct lineages.

-With these values of theta and species , all species tested are supported as distinct lineages.
+With these values of theta and the species assignment following figure 3, all species tested are supported as distinct lineages.

-one or two
+There is thus a discrepancy when testing spedeSTEM with or without RPB1, on whether P. scabrosa 3a and P. scabrosa 3b represent one or two distinct species.

+For the final consensus, we selected the results from the analysis without RPB1 and a theta value of 0.02

+2. Dolichorhizoid clade

-he number of species var quite much depending on the theta value, from 12 species with theta=0.5; 4 species with theta = 0.00001 or 0.000001; to 17 to 26 species for theta values between 0.0001 0.1.
-Actually, theta values of 0.001, 0.005, 0.01, 0.02
+The number of species supported by spedeSTEM varies quite much depending on the theta value, from 12 species with theta=0.5; 4 species with theta = 0.00001 or 0.000001; to 17 to 26 species for theta values between 0.0001 and 0.1.
+Actually, theta values of 0.001, 0.005, 0.01, 0.02 return the same species delimitation, that we will keep for the final consensus.

-0.02 .
-This species delimitation merges hymenina and dissecta, which It also merge P. scabrosella, P. sp7a and P. sp7b; and P. sp.
+We selected a theta value of 0.02 (the same value as the one we selected for the Scabrosoid clade).
+This species delimitation merges P. hymenina and P. dissecta, which was our test for the adequacy of the parameters as these two OTUs are conspecific based on phylogenetic reconstructions.
+It also merges P. scabrosella, P. sp.
+7a and P. sp.
+7b; and P. sp.
 1 and P. sp.
-1b () P. dolichorhiza with P. dolichorhiza b also with P. truculenta. merging of P. dolichorhiza with P. truculenta is the only result that is in disagrement with most methods tested as well as with phylogenetic reconstructions.
+1b (as most methods).
+P. dolichorhiza is merged with P. dolichorhiza b and also with P. truculenta.
+The merging of P. dolichorhiza with P. truculenta is the only result that is in disagreement with most methods tested as well as with the phylogenetic reconstructions.

 bPP

-In the Scabrosoid clade, when where P. neopolydactyla 4 and P. scabrosa 2 in two, ves, P. scabrosa 3a and P. scabrosa 3b are supported as distinct species with pp=0.97, all other species are supported as distinct with pp=1.
+In the Scabrosoid clade, when running bPP with the species assignment where P. neopolydactyla 4 and P. scabrosa 2 are randomly split in two groups, the two halves of each species are merged, suggesting that the method performs well.
+In this analysis and in all other analyses regardless of the mean of the theta prior, every lineage is supported as a distinct species, including P. scabrosa 3a and P. scabrosa 3b, which are supported as distinct species with pp=0.97, all other species are supported as distinct with pp=1.

-prior 0.001 P. dissecta and P. hymenina appear as distinct species, suggesting that the priors are not adequate.
+In the Dolichorhizoid clade, when the mean of the theta prior equals 0.001, P. dissecta and P. hymenina appear as distinct species, suggesting that the priors are not adequate.

-0.01, all species are supported as distinct
+When the mean of the theta prior equals 0.01 and 0.02, P. hymenina and P. dissecta are merged in a single species, whereas all the other species are supported as distinct lineages.

+When the mean of the theta prior equals 0.05, P. scabrosella, P. sp.
+7a and P. sp.
+7b are merged, but P. hymenina and P. dissecta are considered as distinct species.

+We decided to select the analysis with the mean of the theta prior equal to 0.02, as for the other analyses.